Tensor-king/SA_Uet-pytorch/README.md

 * My accuracy is higher than that of the author.
 If the evaluation index is designed incorrectly, please contact me: zyf1787594682@163.com

+## How to train

+* Before training, please pay attention to the learning rate decay measurement, crop_Size, calculation of normalized mean and standard deviation, batch_ Size is 4 and 8